BSC-ES/pyhanami/README.md

 # pyhanami

-pyhanami is a tool designed to evaluate the replicability and scientific skill of Earth System Models (ESMs).
+_pyhanami_ is a tool designed to evaluate the replicability and scientific skill of Earth System Models (ESMs).

 ### Replicability

-An ESM is replicable if performing the same experiment (with the same model and forcing) using different computing environments or compilers leads to _identical_ results representing the same climate.
+An ESM is replicable if performing the same experiment (with the same model and forcings) using different computing environments or compilers leads to _identical_ results representing the same climate.
 In practice, bit-for-bit replicability is not feasible due to the chaotic nature of this type of models.
 However, we can aim to achieve statistically indistinguishable results. _pyhanami_ provides a replicability test to assess whether this indistinguishability holds between two given ensembles of simulated data, following the methodology presented in ([[Preprint] K. Keller et al., 2025](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-1367/)).

 ### Scientific skill